Are 'Love Is Blind' Season 8 Stars Lauren O'Brien and Dave Bettenburg Still Together?

 (Image credit: Courtesy of Netflix)

 Dave's reaction to all this is to question whether Lauren is really ready for marriage if she dating someone so soon before the pods.
 But, Dave mentions that he was also skeptical when Molly said she'd hooked up with someone six months before the pods.
 He argues that he was single for four years before filming.
-(That seems more like a him problem). if any of these relationships were serious, it'd be worth a conversation, but that scrutiny around hookups reeks of sex-shaming and lack of trust.
+(That seems more like a him problem).
+If any of these relationships were serious, it'd be worth a conversation, but that scrutiny around hookups reeks of sex-shaming and lack of trust.

 Still, once they get their phones back, Lauren's recent dating history becomes a topic of conversation among Dave's entire family and friend group(!).
 It seems as soon as the news of Dave and Lauren's engagement broke, the phone tree was activated, and several of Dave's loved ones were informed through conversations that happened without him.
 In episode 8, Dave says that all of his friends think Lauren's "dating a guy that we know," and that she was allegedly with the dude just days before entering the pods.
-In addition to the friend speculation, Unnamed Dude keeps texting Lauren and trying to see her, and he even lives in the same apartment building as her and Dave's temporary place, apparently.
+In addition to the friend speculation, Unnamed Dude keeps texting Lauren and trying to see her, and he even lives in the same apartment building as her and Dave's temporary place.
 All of this amplifies an already stressful situation that had driven Dave to tears in the pods.

 David Bettenburg, Lauren O'Brien in episode 808 of Love Is Blind.